 Press Release - February 2026

-Turnover from private management of public sports facilities reached €750 million in 2025
+Private management of public sports facilities generated €750 million in Spain in 2025

 Automatic translation (AI).
 It may contain errors.
 See the original in Spanish.